-Located in the heart of Cedar-Riverside, one of the most prolific neighborhoods for live music in Minneapolis, and the home to the largest Somali diaspora in the U.S., The Cedar plays a key role in maintaining the vibrancy and diversity of the Twin Cities’ arts scene.
-The Cedar supports innovative local artists, hosts international performers who may not otherwise visit Minnesota, brings communities together under a common appreciation for music, offers unique educational opportunities, and facilitates artist collaborations.
-Charitable funding allows The Cedar to maintain its mission-driven programming and to focus on initiatives that further accessibility and outreach, allowing us to expand our audiences and serve an increasingly diverse group of people.
+Located in the heart of Cedar Riverside, one of the most prolific neighborhoods for live music in Minneapolis, and the home to the largest Somali diaspora in the U.S., The Cedar plays a key role in maintaining the vibrancy and diversity of the Twin Cities’ arts scene.

-Through programs such as Midnimo, The Cedar Commissions, and The Cedar’s signature Global Roots Festival The Cedar continues to fulfill its mission of promoting intercultural appreciation through global music.
+Through 200+ shows a year and programs such as Midnimo, the Cedar Commissions, and the Global Roots Festival The Cedar continues to fulfill its mission of promoting intercultural appreciation through global music.

 From world legends to up-and-coming new bands, The Cedar presents unique voices from around the globe with programming that spans global roots, folk, indie, experimental, bluegrass, Americana and blues genres, and includes as artist residencies, educational programs, workshops, films, dances, comedy, spoken word and community events.